 Sleep bruxism—the grinding, clenching, and gnashing of one’s teeth at night—likely affects between 5% and 8% of the population.
 And temporomandibular joint disorder (TMJD)—pain and inflammation in the jaw joints—is estimated to affect 5–12% of people.

 What do these conditions have in common (besides being fairly common)?
 For both, night guards can make a difference.
-When you keep your clients from teeth grinding or clenching their jaw, you help protect their enamel in the long term and avoid any unnecessary muscle tension.
+When you keep your patients from teeth grinding or clenching their jaw, you help protect their enamel in the long term and avoid any unnecessary muscle tension.

 5 different types of night guards